The Two Synod Solution

 administrative office by more than

-one denomination, one of which is
+one denomination, at least one of

-this church and one of the two Primary
+and one of the two Primary

 Synods (Auburn or Westminster), or